 - The National Organic Standards Board Policy and Procedures Manual

 Made with Organic: Up to 70% of the ingredients are organic.
-These products can NOT carry a “USDA organic” label and are NOT typically GMO-free.
+These products can NOT carry a “USDA organic” label, however their “remaining non-organic ingredients are produced without prohibited practices, including genetic engineering.”

 But lately, even organic products are at risk….